Einsums/Einsums/libs/Einsums/LinearAlgebra/docs/index.rst

     :tparam AType: The type of the matrix and the vector outputs.
     :tparam WType: The type of the value output.

+    ::throws rank_error: If the inputs have the wrong ranks.
+The A tensor needs to be rank-2 and the W tensor needs to be rank-1.
+    :throws dimension_error: If the matrix input is not square.
+    :throws tensor_compat_error: If the length of the eigenvalue vector does not have the same size as the number of rows in the matrix, or the eigenvector outputs, if not null, do not have the same dimensions as the input.
+    :throws std::invalid_argument: If values passed to internal functions were invalid.
+This is often due to passing uninitialized or zero-size tensors.
+    :throws std::runtime_error: If the eigenvalue algorithm fails to converge.

     .. versionadded:: 1.0.0

     .. versionchanged:: 2.0.0